LabKey/labkey-ui-components/README.md

 ## Development

+### Getting Started
-If you would like to contribute changes for LabKey Glass components you can take the following steps.
+If you are buidling the glass components locally, you will need to do the following to prepare your system.

 #### 1. Install yarn